 Anja Nikolova is an upcoming first year student of Environmental Management at Yale University.She holds undergraduate degrees in Environmental Biology (University of Pavia) and in Biomedical Science (Institute of Advanced Study of Pavia.)
 Born in Macedonia but raised in the UK, the US, and Italy, her cross-cultural background sparked her interest in the world of international affairs and its interface with environmental science and policy.
-Anja’s work at Earthmind entails the implementation of the Verified Conservation Areas (VCA) pilot phase.
+Anja’s work at Earthmind entails the implementation of the Verified Conservation Areas (VCA) phase.
 Outside of the office, she is keen on enriching her knowledge of intergovernmental and scientific relations and enjoys attending conferences at Geneva’s many international organisations.
-Her other hobbies include travelling, learning a fourth language, and studying meerkats.
+Her other hobbies include travelling and learning a fifth language.

 Ilana Cohen was a Master of Environmental Management student at Duke University’s Nicholas School of the Environment.
 During her time with Earthmind, Ilana largely focused on advancing the Green Development Initiative and contributing to the The Economics of Ecosystems and Biodiversity (TEEB) Report for Business.
 Carrying her work with the GDI beyond the summer, Ilana wrote her Master’s thesis on the topic of a GDI pilot study, incorporating both policy and GIS-based quantitative analysis.
 She is now a Presidential Management Fellow and is working on environmental conservation for the United States government.